leinapr/Node_Project/README.md

 ## Features

 - **User-Friendly Interface**: Intuitive design with responsive layouts.
-- **Filtering and Sorting**: Filter by genre, demographics, type, and price; sort by name, price, or rating.
+- **Filtering and Sorting**: Filter by genre, demographics, and type; sort by name, price, or score.
 - **Dynamic Product Display**: Display the top 100 manga dynamically.
 - **Product Details**: Detailed product pages with images, pricing, and descriptions.
 - **Search Functionality**: Quickly find manga by name or author.
-- **Secure Backend**: Node.js API with MySQL database integration.
+- **Secure Backend**: Node.js API with PostreSQL database integration.

 ---